instadeepai/metalic/README.md

 ## 🏁 Model Checkpoints

-The checkpoints for the metalic models can be found [here](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main) on HuggingFace.
+All the checkpoints for the metalic models can be found [here](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main) on HuggingFace.
-The metalic checkpoints are trained on single mutant landscapes from ProteinGym, both [with](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main/single_zeroshot_auxESMIF) and [without](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main/single_zeroshot) auxiliary scores from the ESM Inverse Folding model, for all three seeds.
+The checkpoints are trained for the zeroshot setting on single mutant landscapes from ProteinGym, for all three seeds.
+Referring to the model names described in the paper, _Metalic_ checkpoints can be found [here](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main/single_zeroshot) and _Metalic_AuxIF_ (trained with auxiliary scores from the ESM Inverse Folding model) checkpoints can be found [here](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main/single_zeroshot_auxESMIF) (please refer to the paper for more details on the inverse folding model).

 ## 📖 Citation